jpanaro/DS_A_P/problems/AlgoMonster/Binary_Search/Find_Minimum_in_Rotated_Sorted_Array/README.md

 - ==Always look for a way to "convert" the input array into two sequential groups of True and False with a boundary.
 You may have to get creative.==

+- ==Binary search can work beyond sorted arrays, as long as there is a binary decision we can use to shrink the search range.==

 - Visualizing the input array may help you uncover a path forward.